NEW LOOK

 Last smoke

 About two months after starting the program, I was tiring of recording every cigarette.
-On Halloween of 1986, I had a huge argument with my mother.
+One evening I had a huge argument with my mother.
 The moment we ended the call, I badly wanted a cigarette.
-As I sat smoking and pondering what information to record, it occurred to me that the argument was important.
-While I didn’t have the knowledge or foresight to examine this further than to say well, there’s no way I’ll give my mother that much power in my life, I decided, firmly, ‘this’ was the last cigarette for me.
-Over the next few days and weeks, I noticed my cravings would come after increasingly longer periods and last for fewer seconds.
-Like waves on the ocean, the first few days saw one every three hours or so.
-Luckily the program had prepared me for this, so I was able to ‘just say no, not now’ and the craving would pass.
-This gradually stretched to three days, then weeks, then months.
-I was amazed to have a craving - seemingly from out of the blue - three years after my last smoke.
-It lasted not even a full second, and since then, I haven’t had a single desire to smoke.
+As I sat smoking and pondering what information to record, it occurred to me the argument was important.
+While I didn’t have the knowledge or foresight to examine this further than to say well, there’s no way I’ll give my mother that much power in my life (as to cause me to smoke), I decided, firmly, ‘this’ was my last cigarette.
+Over the next few days and weeks, my cravings came after increasingly longer periods and lasted for fewer seconds.
+Before long, my desire to smoke vanished completely.

 Spiritual withdrawal symptoms

 Now here’s the tricky part.
 I mentioned cravings above, and certainly, cravings play an oversized role in changing thought patterns and behaviours.
-Whether we’re trying to give up certain substances or change negative behaviours though, cravings are very likely to happen.
-Another, possibly even larger challenge than giving up the substance or the behaviour, is dealing with the increase in obsessive thoughts about the issue(s) we are unable or unwilling to confront and resolve.
+Whether we are trying to give up certain substances or change negative behaviours, cravings are very likely to happen.
+Another, possibly even larger challenge than giving up the substance or the behaviour, is dealing with the increase in obsessive thoughts about the issue(s) we feel unable or are unwilling to confront and resolve.

 When changing behaviours, our brain kicks into high gear and reminds us of all the reasons we want and need that thing, but that is not all.
 Our thoughts obsessively return to the underlying issues creating our need, our trigger events, and everything will remind us of our pain, the pain of the hurts we can’t bear to face (or worse, we have been trained to ignore or deny).
 The temptation to use that thing can feel overwhelming, and that’s if we’re paying attention to our thoughts.
 If we are not, we’re likely to experience even stronger and longer-lasting effects and cravings.